agl-alexglopez/ccc/README.md

 #### Constructors

-Another concern for the programmer related to allocation may be constructors and destructors, a C++ shaped block for a C shaped hole.
+Another concern for the programmer related to allocation may be constructors and destructors, a C++ shaped peg for a C shaped hole.
 In general, this library has some limited support for destruction but does not provide an interface for direct constructors as C++ would define them; though this may change.

 Consider a constructor.
 If the container is allowed to allocate, and the user wants to insert a new element, they may see an interface like this (pseudocode as all containers are slightly different).